 Every family needs to plan regularly for the two constant factors in life: DEATH and TAXES!
 Basic estate planning is crucial to make certain that minor children are provided for and raised by guardians selected by their parents in the event of the untimely death of the parents.
 As adults age and accumulate assets, they need to create and regularly review the plans they have made for passing on those assets after death.
 Beneficiaries change, families are blended, and divorce or death of a spouse can create unintended consequences for those that do not take the time to create or review their wills and/or trusts on a regular basis.
 If you do not act, by law, the State of Virginia will create a will for you and preside over the determination of takes care of your children when you are gone!
 “Canned forms” available on the internet or at the office supply store are not much better than dying without a will!
 Nothing can take the place of having your individual estate plan created, tailored and regularly reviewed by an attorney with experience in the area of wills and trusts.

-At the law firm of Pittman and Anderson, P.C. in Virginia Beach, Virginia, our estate planning attorneys offer the information and advice you need to create an estate plan for every stage of your life.
+At the law firm of Charles D. Pittman, Jr., & Assoc., PC in Virginia Beach, Virginia, our estate planning attorneys offer the information and advice you need to create an estate plan for every stage of your life.
 The typical documents in a Virginia estate plan include:

 - A last will and testament that determines who will receive your property after you die and names a guardian for minor children

 - A durable power of attorney, which allows you to name a trusted person to make decisions for you, manage your property and pay your bills if you are incapacitated

 - An advance medical directive, which allows you to tell loved ones and health care providers whether you want artificial life support such as feeding tubes if you are in a vegetative state with no hope of recovery and allows you to appoint an agent to make health care decisions for you if you are incapacitated.